 June 24 Chapter 31, Sec.
 I & Sec.
 VIII , and Immersion Graduation Ceremony (Lyn and Tim)

 Contact: Lyn Corona at 303-880-7713 or firstname.lastname@example.org or

 Tim Wise at 720-391-9294 or email@example.com

 Course Immersion 2018, Part II, is tentatively scheduled for September 2018 through Feb.
 2019, depending on an enrollment of at least six participants who fulfill the pre-requisite of completing Immersion, Part One.
 Part Two will focus on sharing and practice-teaching the Course material.
 Immersion Two is a teacher training program for those who are interested in helping others to understand and apply the Course.
 Individually we will continue doing the lessons of Part Two of the Workbook.
 We will go over in depth Course themes that were not covered in Immersion One.

 Refund Policy: Requests for full refunds can be made up to 30 days prior to start of program on January 1st, 2018.
 Fifty percent refunds can be given for requests made 30 days to two weeks before the start.
 No refund given for less than two weeks notice before the start.
-(Unless the program is cancelled for not reaching the minimum number of eight participants needed.
+(Unless the program is cancelled for not reaching the minimum number of eight participants needed by Jan 1st.
 Then full refund is given.)